Quantum information processing with nuclear spins mediated by a weak-mechanically controlled electron spin: Physical model

-To model the system's dynamics, decoherence effects, such as the spontaneous decay of the NV center and nuclear spin, are taken into account.
-We employ Lindblad formalism to the following master equation~\cite{AO}
+To model the system's dynamics, decoherence effects, such as the spontaneous decay of the NV center and nuclear spin with the corresponding relaxation rate $\Gamma_\mathrm{NV}$, $\Gamma_\mathrm{N}$, and the dephasing effect, are taken into account.
+We assume that the correlations of the spin bath degrees of freedom vanish on a short time span, which is negligible compared to the characteristic time scale of the system dynamics~\cite{QIP}.
+The memoryless~(Markovian) environment then enables one to derive simple equations of motion with the Lindblad formalism, leading to the following master equation~\cite{AO}